Ann Soni PG Dip Counselling MBACP

 Where will you be coming to?

-The Summer House is a dedicated private building in Knowle where you can begin to feel relaxed.
+The Summer House is a dedicated private building in Knowle, overlooking the garden, and it is light and airy, peaceful and tranquil.
 You can view photographs of the Summer House at the end of this profile, where there is also a location map.
 There is on-site parking and bus services come regularly into Knowle, the church is the nearest stop.
 I am able to make home visits if necessary and we can discuss the possibility of telephone counselling if that is what you feel you need.

 When can you have an appointment?

 I offer consultations in the day or evening and at weekends, if required.
-The sessions last for 50 minutes, usually at the same time each week.
+The sessions last for 50 minutes, usually at the same time each week, although individual needs can be accommodated.
 This can be a short or long term arrangement according to your preference.
 At the beginning of your first session we will discuss what issues you would like to address in therapy and what you wish to achieve during your sessions.

 Confidentiality is important for you and for me